MinThuraZaw/Basic-Movie-Recommender-in-Python/README.md

 # About
-A simple movie recommender with python using correlation function.
+A simple movie recommender with python using pandas correlation function.

 # Requirements
 * Pandas